University at Buffalo: Basketball

-The men's basketball team plays their home games at the 6,783 seat Alumni Arena.
+The men's basketball team plays their home games at the 6,783 seat Broadview Arena.
 The Bulls were champions of the Mid-American Conference in 2015, 2016, 2018 and 2019 and thus earned the automatic bid to March Madness in each of those seasons.
 In 2018 the Bulls upset No. 4 seed Arizona in the first round of March Madness, advancing to the second round (round of 32) for the first time in school history.
 In the 2018–19 season Buffalo, led by C.J.
 Massinburg, earned a national ranking for the first time in the Associated Press poll.
 The basketball team was nationally ranked for most of the season with a high ranking of #11 on both the AP and Coaches Polls.
 For the second year in a row the Bulls won a game in the NCAA tournament, defeating Arizona State.

 The women's basketball team won the MAC championship and made their first trip to the NCAA tournament in program history in 2016.
 In 2017 the women's team made another trip to the NCAA Tournament beating South Florida in the first round and Florida State in the second round, making the sweet sixteen for the first time in program history.
 The team finished with a final ranking of #21 in the Coaches Poll.
 In 2019, the men's and women's basketball teams both won the MAC championship on the same day, the second time the Bulls had done so in four seasons.
 The women's team defeated Rutgers in the NCAA tournament in their third appearance in March Madness in four years.